Resources for the Community

 Faculty: Clinical Professor of Law Dayla S. Pepi

-The consumer protection practice area focuses on economic justice for low-income homeowners.
+The consumer protection practice area focuses on economic justice for low-income homeowners and tenants.
 Student attorneys protect clients from abusive and unfair sales practices, including fraudulent home sales and foreclosures in state and federal court.
 Student attorneys also represent clients in transactional real estate matters, in order to secure home equity and to promote access to disaster and repair assistance programs.
+The clinic provides eviction-related legal services in the San Antonio area, and runs the Housing Hotline in collaboration with San Antonio Legal Services Association.

 Criminal Justice Clinic